Student Support and Wellbeing

 - Counselling Service - who deal with personal, psychological and emotional issues.

-- The Senior Tutor - who has general responsibility for all aspects of student welfare.
+- The Dean of Students - who has general responsibility for all aspects of student welfare.
 Students consult them on issues such as accommodation, study skills, academic issues, harassment, conflicts/disagreements, financial difficulties, appeals and disciplinary charges.

 - Disability Services - offer support and guidance to all students with disabilities.